top of page

 The Slocan Valley Wildfire Resiliency Program (SVWRP) is a wildfire planning initiative initiated in 2019 for the Villages of Slocan, Silverton, and New Denver delivered by SIFCo.

-The program focused on developing a comprehensive long-term strategy to create wildfire resilient communities in the Slocan Valley.
+The program focuses on developing a comprehensive long-term strategy to create wildfire resilient communities in the Slocan Valley.

 The core of the program is guided by the FireSmart disciplines and plays an active role in supporting the long-term planning strategy and delivery.

-Following the FireSmart disciplines to mitigate wildfire, planning strategies and services were delivered for the following areas; education and outreach, emergency planning, vegetation management, cross-training, and interagency cooperation.
+Following the FireSmart disciplines to mitigate wildfire, planning strategies and services are delivered for the following areas; education and outreach, emergency planning, vegetation management, cross-training, and interagency cooperation.

 Educating and working with community members is key to ensuring wildfire adapted and prepared communities.